-The value of the uri property for a nested file does not need to match the value of the fragment portion of the URI specified in the property name.
+The value of the fileLocation.uri property for a nested file does not need to match the value of the fragment portion of the URI specified in the property name.
 This allows multiple levels of nesting to be represented.

 EXAMPLE 3: There are two levels of nesting.
-The uri property of the most deeply nested file does not match the fragment portion of the URI specified in the property name.
+The fileLocation.uri property of the most deeply nested file does not match the fragment portion of the URI specified in the property name.

 "files": {